-Atoll Architecture can help advise you explore a range of energy efficient measures for your new home or extension, from simple cost neutral technology utilising good practice and energy-efficient materials, through to more complex eco system considerations such as Ground and Air Source Heat Pumps.
+Despite the earlier Government scrapping of their Green Deal and most recently the abrupt ending of their Green Homes Grant scheme after March 2021, Atoll Architecture can still help advise you explore a range of other energy efficient incentives that can benefit your new home or extension.
+This includes incentives to help implement the installation of cost neutral technology utilising good practice and energy-efficient materials, through to more complex eco system considerations such as Ground and Air Source Heat Pumps.
 The underlying sustainable ethos to Ian Banks’ interest was reinforced following several years living and working in the Maldives between 1986 and 1992, but was founded far earlier: Ian’s first ever architectural design scheme was for a solar-heated swimming pool design created as part of his Technical Drawing O-Level in 1976; whilst his architectural degree scheme in 1984 was for a Water Source Heat Pump and solar-heated Environmental Study Retreat at the derelict Porth Wen Brickworks in Anglesey.

 Each Home Counts Review (EHCR) – The Government-commissioned EHCR acknowledges the importance of consumers receiving trusted, impartial advice on energy efficiency.
 This Review also made recommendations on how energy efficiency advice could be improved.
 The EHCR site was developed in conjunction with the Department for Business, Energy, and Industrial Strategy.
 Recommendations you receive using the services on this site, are based on standards developed for Government as a way of understanding how houses and flats use energy, and how your home’s energy use could be improved.